helpguideteam/walmartgiftcardbalance/index.rst

 Your Quick Guide to Check Your Walmart Gift Card Balance - Step-by-Step Guide
 =================================================
-1. Open a browser and go to walmart Gift Card balance page.
+1. Open a browser and go to `www.walmartgift.com <https://www.walmart.com/account/giftcards/balance>`_ page.
 2. You’ll be redirected to the walmart gift card balance page enter your gift card Information:
   - The **16-digit gift card number** (found on the back of the card)
   - The **4-digit PIN** (you may need to scratch off a silver strip on physical cards)